ppfeufer/aa-bulletin-board/README.md

   described in this document, but you need to understand what will be changed.

-### Step 1 - Install the package
+### Step 1: Install the Package

-Make sure you are in the virtual environment (venv) of your Alliance Auth installation Then install the latest release directly from PyPi.
+Make sure you're in the virtual environment (venv) of your Alliance Auth installation Then install the latest release directly from PyPi.

 ```shell
 pip install aa-bulletin-board
 ```

-### Step 2 - Configure Alliance Auth
+### Step 2: Configure Alliance Auth

 #### Settings in `/home/allianceserver/myauth/myauth/settings/local.py`